 Your ecosystem also might be integrated with the sales CRM and the organization’s data warehouse for business KPI data.

 Remember: Your organization already has a learning ecosystem (or several), but it just might not be integrated or planned.
-Data sources are normally applications already in your organization that need to be connected.
+Data sources are usually applications already in your organization that need to be connected.

 How do I choose a good starter data source?

-In the United Kingdom, there’s a brand of pet hamster cage (Rotastak) that allows you to connect various modules with plastic tunnels, which lets hamsters climb and explore every aspect of their environment.
+In the United Kingdom, there’s a pet hamster cage brand (Rotastak) that allows you to connect various modules with plastic tunnels, which lets hamsters climb and explore every aspect of their environment.

-There are sleeping modules, exercise wheels, and larger cage elements for storing food, holding water, or burrowing in the deep sawdust.
+There are sleeping modules, exercise wheels, and elements for storing food, holding water, or burrowing in deep sawdust.
 And, because you have all these options, you can create quite elaborate setups.
-The idea is that you keep adding modules and tunnel sections to your hamster’s cage piece by piece.
+You can keep adding modules and tunnel sections to your hamster’s cage piece by piece.

 So, what makes a good starting point when connecting up your ecosystem?
-In short, you’ll need:
+In short, you’ll need the following:

 This is really important: If you’re even considering implementing an integrated learning ecosystem in the next five years, make sure xAPI is a requirement for every new system you bring in.
 We recommend adding the following requirement to your RFP: